suchika01raturi/suchika01raturi/README.md

 ## Fun Fact
-- One time, I controlled a Bluetooth skateboard using a random app from the Play Store and shockingly, it worked perfectly.
+- One time, I controlled a Bluetooth skateboard using a random app from the Playstore and shockingly, it worked perfectly.
 - I often find myself talking to my code out loud and weirdly enough it behaves better afterward.
 I think you should try that too sometime :)

 <p align="center">